Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Be careful if you go into a shop to get a feel for the size of a particular TV.

 A large shop floor with many other TVs can make it difficult to judge the size of a screen.
-If possible, try and see a similar-sized screen in someone’s home where you will get a better perspective on the size.
+Therefore, it can be helpful to check out a similar-sized screen in someone’s home to understand the size better.

 Another trick you can try is to cut a piece of wood or cardboard to the same size as the TV you are thinking of getting.